Lentil Shepherd’s Pie

 - Olive oil: Or another oil you like to cook with.

-- Brown lentils: Don’t substitute red lentils here; they break down a little too much.
+- Brown lentils: If you don’t have brown, you can substitute green lentils.
+I don’t recommend substituting red lentils here; they break down a little too much.

-- Fire-roasted diced tomatoes: An easier option than fresh tomatoes, plus the fire-roasted variety adds another layer of flavor to the dish.
+- Fire-roasted diced tomatoes: Canned tomatoes are one of my favorite pantry shortcuts.
+They’re easier than fresh, and the fire-roasted variety adds another layer of flavor to the dish.

-- Vegetable stock: I love using homemade vegetable stock, but a high-quality store-bought brand is also fine.
+- Vegetable stock: I love using homemade vegetable stock, but high-quality store-bought stock is also fine.

 - Low-sodium soy sauce: You can also use liquid aminos or tamari, which would make this a gluten-free vegan shepherd’s pie.